Does homeowners insurance pay for maintenance repairs?

 What is considered home maintenance?

-While in your residence, upkeep is needed for daily living.
-Depending on the wear and tear on a home, some homes may need more throughout the year.
+As the owner of a property, upkeep is needed for daily living.
+Depending on the wear and tear on a home, some homes may need ongoing maintenance throughout the year.
 You can tackle some projects yourself, but others might require a professional.
 Do your research to help you make that decision.

 The following are examples of home maintenance: